 The Fund is authorised to operate as an open-ended Alternative Investment Fund pursuant to the decision of the Cyprus and Exchange Commission taken on 3 June 2019.
 The Fund license is activated on 25 February 2020 and the Fund's activity is considered satisfactory during the period under review.
-The Fund has not received any subscriptions under the period under review.
+The Fund has received three new subscriptions under the period under review, however the shares were issued on 7 February 2023.